 The Federal Clean Water Act (CWA) provides regulations for the protection of streams, lakes, and estuaries within the United States.
 Section 303(d) of the CWA requires individual states to identify waters not meeting current state water quality standards due to pollutant discharges and to determine Total Maximum Daily Loads (TMDLs) for these waters.
 A TMDL sets the maximum amount of a pollutant that a waterbody can receive and still support designated uses.
-A large number of New Hampshire lakes are on the 303(d) list due to impairment of designated uses by total phosphorus (TP), chlorophyll a (chl a), cyanobacteria hepataoxic microcystin (cyanobacteria) blooms, or dissolved oxygen (DO) depletion (NHDES 2012).
-Pearly Lake was originally included on the 2006 and 2008 303(d) lists for impairment of the aquatic life and primary contact recreation uses due to low DO and chl a respectively.
-In 2010, cyanobacteria was added as a cause of impairment for the primary contact recreation use and in 2012, total phosphorus was added as a cause of impairment for the aquatic life use.
+A large number of New Hampshire lakes are on the 2016 303(d) list due to impairment of designated uses by total phosphorus (TP), chlorophyll a (chl a), cyanobacteria hepataoxic microcystin (cyanobacteria) blooms, or dissolved oxygen (DO) depletion (NHDES 2016a).
+Captain Pond was originally included on the 2008 303(d) lists for impairment of the aquatic life uses due to low DO.
+In 2010, total phosphorus and chl a were added as causes of impairment for the aquatic life use.
 High levels of chl a and cyanobacteria blooms are indicative of nutrient enrichment.
 Low DO is also likely related to nutrient enrichment and associated algal production.
 Phosphorus is the primary limiting nutrient in northern temperate lakes, hence eutrophication due to phosphorus enrichment is the likely cause of high chl a and/or low DO.
 Nitrogen can also play a role in determining the type of algae present and the degree of eutrophication of a waterbody.
-However, phosphorus is typically more important and more easily controlled than nitrogen.
-A TMDL for total phosphorus (TP) as a surrogate for chl a and DO has been prepared for Pearly Lake and the results are presented in this report.
+However, phosphorus is typically more important in fresh waters and more easily controlled than nitrogen.
+A TMDL for total phosphorus (TP) as a surrogate for chl a and DO has been prepared for Captain Pond the results of which are presented in this report.

-The TMDL will be expressed as:
+The TMDL is expressed as: